What are the options for women before treatment?

 Cryopreservation of Ovaries:

 Another option which is also an area of active research is cryopreservation of ovarian tissue.
 In theory, this is an ideal option.
-It can be done immediately and therefore not delay cancer treatment.
+It can be done immediately and therefore will not delay cancer treatment.
 A piece of ovary in a young woman probably contains hundreds if not thousands of eggs.
 At this point we are not able to use the eggs in a piece of ovary to produce a pregnancy because the eggs are immature at that stage.
 Maturation in the lab has been done in animals but is not likely to be possible in humans for years.
 Two pregnancies have been achieved in the world out of an unknown number of attempts using pieces of ovary that were frozen and then replaced into the patient, allowing maturation of the eggs to occur in a normal way.
 This has also been done in animals and looks promising.
 Although the pieces of ovary do not survive long after replacing them into the patient, they may last long enough to allow the woman to achieve a pregnancy.
 One concern with this treatment option is that an invasive surgical procedure is required to obtain the tissue.
 It is considered experimental and, therefore, generally not covered by insurance.
 The main concern with this option is the risk that by returning a piece of ovary to the woman, a few cancer cells might be returned as well leading to recurrence of the tumor.

 Medical Suppression of the Ovaries:

 Girls who have not yet gone through puberty are relatively protected from the effects of chemotherapy.
-However, even these girls can experience an early menopause years later after the treatment has been completed.
+However, even these girls can experience an early menopause years after the treatment has been completed.